jamesmoss/jamesmoss.github.com/_posts/2011-12-31-save-time-with-ssh-aliases.md

     # transfers access.log from the server to the current directory
     $ scp mainserver:/var/log/access.log .

-## ssh-host-aliases
+## ssh-alias

-I've put together a ruby script which makes it easy to add, delete and list the aliases in `~/.ssh/config`.
+I've put together a set of ruby scripts which makes it easy to add, delete and list the aliases in `~/.ssh/config`.

 Installation is simple:

     $ git clone git://github.com/jamesmoss/ssh-alias.git
     $ cd ssh-alias
     $ chmod +x ./*

+You'll also obviously need ruby installed.
+It comes with OS X by default.

 To add a host run `./ssh-alias-new.rb` and follow the prompts.
 The script also takes care of transferring your public key to the server so you won't have to re-enter your password every time you connect.